mxsen59/maseOS/README.md

-# Repository for the MaseOS kernel
+# Repository for the maseOS kernel

 ### Still being updated.